Charbeneau/api_to_s3_etl/prefect/README.md

 4. View the UI by visiting [http://localhost:8080](http://localhost:8080).

-5. In the UI, create a new "MapReduce" project.
+5. In the UI, create a new "APItoS3ETL" project.

 6. Again, open a new terminal, enter in the prefect_env virtual environment, and run the following.
 ```